-- (1) The degree program is composed of 4 semesters and is concluded with the Master's examination. - (2) The Master's thesis is written in the fourth semester.
-Further details concerning the Master's thesis and colloquium are regulated in the examination regulations of the international Master's degree program in Mechanical and Process Engineering. - (3) Separable subject or topic related areas are integrated into self-contained modules.
-These encompass subject-related courses of various types (§ 8 sub-paragraph
+(1) The degree program is composed of four semesters and is concluded with the Master's examination.

+(2) The Master's thesis is written in the fourth semester.
+Further details concerning the Master's thesis and colloquium are regulated in the examination regulations of the international Master's degree program in Technology and Application of Inorganic Engineering Materials.